Brow Presentation and Birth Injury

 Infants who assume a brow presentation early in labor may spontaneously move into a more optimal position during the delivery process.
 Additionally, safe delivery in brow presentation may be possible if the infant is unusually small and/or the mother’s pelvic opening is unusually large.
 For these reasons, physicians sometimes recommend vaginal delivery of infants in brow presentation.

-Doctors attempting vaginal delivery of a baby in brow presentation must be very careful to watch for signs of fetal distress (such as an abnormal heart rate), and to monitor the progress of labor.
+Doctors attempting vaginal delivery of a baby in brow presentation must be very careful to watch for signs of fetal distress (such as an abnormal heart rate), and to monitor the progression of labor.
 Prolonged labor can cause extended periods of fetal oxygen deprivation, which can cause birth asphyxia and permanent injury.
 Signs of fetal distress can indicate that a baby is in danger of sustaining serious brain damage (see “Complications of Brow Presentation”) if action is not quickly taken to prevent this.
 If an infant in brow presentation begins to show signs of distress, or if labor progress stops or slows significantly, physicians should be ready to move on to a cesarean delivery.

 Labor induction or augmentation with the drug Pitocin (synthetic oxytocin) is very dangerous in cases of brow presentation.
 Pitocin can lead to excessive uterine contractions, which can put pressure on the infant’s head and cut off their oxygen supply; this is especially risky when safe fetal descent is already compromised, such as in cases of brow presentation.